 "By almost any market test, economics is the premier social science [...].
-The ascension of economics results from the fact that our discipline has a rigorous language that allows complicated concepts to be written in relatively simple, abstract terms" Edward P. Lazear (2000, p.
+The ascension of economics results from the fact that our discipline has a rigorous language that allows complicated concepts to be written in relatively simple, abstract terms"9 Edward P. Lazear (2000, p.
 99).

 It was precisely the mathematical clarity centered around the basic concept of perfect competition in connection with a supposedly broad explanatory power of the assumed economic utility motive and the competitive nature of every kind of "market interactions" that was used as a justification for economic imperialism in other social sciences.
 This way, in this universalist account there is no epistemological distinction between social and economic phenomena (Figure 5).
-In Becker's Nobel Lecture entitled "The economic way of looking at life" he demonstrates the application of the rational choice model of human behavior on a great variety of social issues and concludes that this model "provides the most scientific of the social sciences", 50% of them strongly (Colander (2005, p.
-184).
+In Becker's Nobel Lecture entitled "The economic way of looking at life" he demonstrates the application of the rational choice model of human behavior on a great variety of social issues and concludes that this model "provides the most promising basis presently available for a unified approach to the analysis of the social world by scholars form the social sciences" (Becker, 1992, p.
+52).